rabbiabram/awesome-fortran/README.md

 * [Lib_VTK_IO](https://github.com/szaghi/Lib_VTK_IO) - Pure Fortran (2003+) library to write and read data conforming the VTK standard.

 ## Math Libs
-*Libraries for calculatings and other mathematical operations.*
+*Libraries for calculating and other mathematical operations.*

 * [BLAS](http://www.netlib.org/blas/) - application programming interface standard for publishing libraries to perform basic linear algebra operations such as vector and matrix multiplication.
 * [CERNLIB](http://cernlib.web.cern.ch/cernlib/) - The CERN Program Library is a large collection of general purpose libraries and modules maintained and offered in both source and object code form on the CERN central computers